-Millennial Investing Habits in 2018
+Millennial Investing Habits You Can Learn From in 2019

+Millennials get a bad rap.
+They get blamed for everything from the death of cable TV to the decline in sales of mayonnaise.
 This generation—generally people born anytime from the early 1980s to the late 1990s—represents a large group of people with a significant impact on the economy.
-And they are very unique in their saving and investing habits.
+They are unique in their saving and investing habits.

-Here’s a look at Millennials and their investing and saving habits these days.
+Here’s a look at millennials and their investing and saving habits these days:

 Retirement Saving Isn’t Their Top Priority Right Now

-They Are Risk Averse
+Millennials Are Risk Averse

-They Expect to Retire Early
+They Expect to Retire On Time Or Early

-They Expect to Live Longer
+Millennials Expect to Live Longer

-If Millennials expectations regarding retirement and life expectancy hold true, they could be the first generation to have retirements that are longer than their time spent working.
+If millennials expectations regarding retirement and life expectancy hold true, they could be the first generation to have retirements that are longer than their time spent working.

 They Have Some Catching Up to Do

-That means that their total net worth is only 40 percent of their current annual income.
-That’s lower than the 53 percent reported by Gen Xers and 47 percent by Baby Boomers when they were the same age.
-Boston College notes that Millennials are weighed down by student loan debt, stagnant wages and a high cost of housing.
+That means that their total net worth is only 40% of their current annual income.
+That’s lower than the 53 percent reported by Gen Xers and 47% by baby boomers when they were the same age.
+Boston College notes that millennials are weighed down by student loan debt, stagnant wages and a high cost of housing.

 Socially Responsible Investing Matters to Them

 There’s been rising interest in so-called “socially responsible” investing, which takes into account social and environmental good as well as overall return.
-This is driven by an increasing number of Millennials starting to invest.
+This is driven by an increasing number of millennials starting to invest.
 Morgan Stanley last year reported that 86 percent of Millennial investors are very or somewhat interested in sustainable investing, compared to 75 percent for the entire population.

-Morgan Stanley said Millennials are twice as likely as the broader investment population to invest in companies targeting social or environmental goals.
-Also, 90 percent of Millennials want to see sustainable options in their 401(k) plans.
+Morgan Stanley said millennials are twice as likely as the broader investment population to invest in companies targeting social or environmental goals.
+Also, 90 percent of millennials want to see sustainable options in their 401(k) plans.

-They Like Simple Investments
+Millennials Like Simple Investments

-When Millennials do invest, they like to avoid complication.
-Millennials are a big driver of the push toward index mutual funds, which have low expense ratios and are simply designed to track the movements of individual indexes or the overall stock market.
+When millennials do invest, they like to avoid complication.
+Millennials are a significant driver of the push toward index mutual funds, which have low expense ratios and are merely designed to track the movements of individual indexes or the overall stock market.
 (Passive funds now make up about 30 percent of the market, according to Moody’s.)

 Fewer of Them Have Employer Retirement Plans

 The growth of the gig economy may be impacting the number of Millenials who have 401(k) and other company-sponsored retirement plans.
-The report from the Center for Retirement Research at Boston College notes that fewer than 40 percent of Millennials are taking part in employer plans.
-Meanwhile, Baby Boomers and Gen X-ers take part at a clip of more than 50 percent.
+The report from the Center for Retirement Research at Boston College notes that fewer than 40 percent of millennials are taking part in employer plans.
+Meanwhile, baby boomers and Gen X-ers take part at a clip of more than 50 percent.

 “This lack of a savings vehicle is a particular concern given that individuals who do not have a workplace retirement plan rarely save for retirement on their own,” the authors of the Boston College report said.